 I am afraid the other parent will take our children out of the state.
 What can I do?

-If you are afraid that the other parent will take your children away without your consent, you might be able to ask the judge to issue an emergency custody order, which most states provide.
-You may want to ask the judge to include in the order that the other parent cannot take the children out of the state, or that the other parent may only have supervised visitation.
+If you are afraid that the other parent will take your children away without your consent, you might be able to ask the judge to issue an emergency custody order that says the other parent cannot take the children out of the state, or that the other parent may only have supervised visitation.
 Please see Can I get temporary emergency custody? for more information as to what factors a judge might consider when deciding whether or not to grant emergency custody.
 You can also go to the Custody section of your state for more information.

 If the other parent takes my children out of state, can s/he be charged with kidnapping?

 The answer to this question is very complicated and may depend on many different factors.
-The laws on parental kidnapping (also known as custodial interference) are different in each state.
+The criminal laws on parental kidnapping, also known as custodial interference, child concealment, or parental abduction, are different in each state.
 In some states, it may be against the law to take children out of state only if it violates a custody order or if there is an active custody case pending.
 In other states, the act of taking the children out of state itself may not be illegal unless the parent conceals (hides) the children from the other parent.
 Other factors that may be considered are whether the parents are married (and considered to have equal parental rights) or, in the case of unmarried parents, whether the father’s paternity has been legally established.
 Also, there could be a big difference if the other parent is planning a brief visit out of state or if s/he is planning on moving out of state for a long time.

 How can I keep the other parent from taking my children out of the country?